Alexander Sitkovetsky was born in Moscow into a family with a well-established musical tradition.

 His concerto debut came at the age of eight, and in the same year he moved to the UK to study at the Menuhin School.
 Lord Menuhin was his inspiration throughout his school years and they performed together on several occasions.

 He is also much in demand as a director and has directed and performed as a soloist regularly with the Australian Chamber Orchestra, Norwegian Chamber Orchestra, Amsterdam Sinfonietta, London Mozart Players, Lithuanian Chamber Orchestra, New York Chamber Players, Camerata Zurich and the Arctic Philharmonic Chamber Orchestra.

-Alexander is a regular guest soloist in nationwide tours of the UK, including tours with the Brussels Philharmonic, St Petersburg Symphony Orchestra, and the Tonkünstler Orchester.
+He is also regularly invited as guest soloist with orchestras touring the UK and these have recently included the Russian Philharmonic Novosibirsk, Brussels Philharmonic, St Petersburg Symphony Orchestra, and the Tonkünstler Orchester.

 Alexander was awarded 1st prize at the Trio di Trieste Duo Competition alongside pianist Wu Qian.
 He is an alumnus of the prestigious ‘Chamber Music Society Two’ programme at the Lincoln Center, and in 2016 received the Lincoln Center Emerging Artist Award.